 When we book our vacation we normally pick a destination first, decide when to go and then check the price of the flights for those dates.
 This normally leads to find flights that are more expensive than necessary.

 If your top priority is to get cheap flights, you need to change your approach.

 This is how:

 Stop flying when everyone else is!
-If you are flying on summer holidays or during Christmas it’s always going to be more expensive.
+If you are flying in the summer holidays or during Christmas it’s always going to be more expensive.
 Try to be flexible with the day of the week you are flying.
 A lot of people fly on Friday to avoid having to take an extra day of vacation, but this can cost you hundreds of dollars in airfare.

 By changing your mindset, you could save a fortune.

 Divine from Live and Earn in Canada

 To save money on flight, we changed our travel dates significantly.
-Instead of traveling in July, we are saving over a $1000 traveling in October.
+Instead of traveling in July, we are saving over $1000 traveling in October.
 I also used Google Flights to help me track and pick dates were flight tickets are much cheaper (see tip #4).
 This allowed me to save an additional $350.

 Where: find the cheapest place to fly

 If you love to travel, and you want to explore everywhere you might not have limitations about where to go.
 If you don’t mind where you’ll end up and you just want to find the cheapest place to fly to there are a few tools that will come handy.